f7ed/hmmpc-public/README.md

 - `Tables/hmmpc-experiment-LAN(PR31).xlsx` : raw data points in the LAN setting
 - `Tables/hmmpc-experiment-WAN(PR31).xlsx`: raw data points in the WAN setting
 - `Tables/Comparison-with-Falcon.xlsx` : raw data points of Falcon with the same setting

+Note that all the raw data points in the Excel tables are collected in the setting of `TRUE_OFFLINE=1` where the random sharings are generated in a separate pre-processing phase totally before the online phase, and the communication size is the average of the communication bytes sent by all parties.

+Hence, if you want to reproduce the result, you need to set `TRUE_OFFLINE=1`.